aptos-labs/aptos-setup-ceremony/README.md

 Or if you would rather download directly instead of using git, [visit this release page](https://github.com/aptos-labs/aptos-setup-ceremony/releases/tag/dress-rehearsal) and download the linked zip file.

-You should have received a hex keypair.
+You should have received an authentication code.
 First step:

 ```
-cargo run --release identify <keypair>
+cargo run --release identify <auth code>
 ```

 If this step succeeds, run: